 The primary purpose of assessment and evaluation is to improve student learning.
-Assessment is the process of gathering information from assignments, demonstrations, projects, performances, and tests that accurately reflect how well a student is achieving the curriculum expectations in a course.
+Assessment is the process of gathering information from assignments, demonstrations, projects, performances, and tests that accurately reflects how well a student is achieving the curriculum expectations in a course.
 As part of assessment, teachers provide students with feedback that guides their efforts towards improvement.
-Evaluation refers to the process of judging the quality of student work on the basis of established criteria, and assigning a value to represent that quality.
+Evaluation refers to the process of judging the quality of student work on the basis of established criteria and assigning a value to represent that quality.
 In Ontario secondary schools, the value assigned will be in the form of a percentage grade.

-Assessment and evaluation strategies planned for this course are the following:
+Assessment and evaluation strategies planned for this course consist of, but are not limited to

-~ Written work, such as paragraph writing
+- Written work, such as paragraph writing, journal writing, and research reports